icinganalysis/icinganalysis.github.io/content/using pycharm.md

-PyCharm also includes integration with git, with git commands available as quick key combinations, such as ctrl-k for commit, and shift-ctrl-k for push.
+PyCharm also includes integration with git, with git commands available as quick key combinations, such as ctrl-k for commit, and shift-ctrl-k for push. crtl-alt-a adds a file or directory to versioning.
+That covers 99% of what I need in git.

 ## Working with GitHub